A young journalist is appointed as a parliamentary reporter for a public service broadcaster in a Western democracy.

-He questions whether there is anything to report.
+He questions whether there is anything newsworthy to report.
 The minister seems surprised, and replies that he had done him a favour with a quote three months earlier and now it’s his turn to return the favour and report what the minister wants.

 What should the reporter do?

 a) Do the story the way the minister wants.
-The reporter will be covering the region for some time, and he will not want to fall out with one of the most senior politicians on his patch – doing so could mean that he will miss out on quotes in the future when he might need them.
+The reporter will be covering the region for some time, and he does not want to fall out with one of the most senior politicians on his patch – doing so could mean that he will miss out on quotes in the future when he might need them.

 b) Ignore the request, knowing that he is under no obligation to cover the story.
 He might have been naive in the way he approached the first meeting with the minister, but he didn’t do any deals to get the first interview.